Cyrene Sculpture Museum

 in Delphi Museum.

-This mythical sphinx is a
+sphinx is a

-fabulous creature with bird wings, a woman's
+fabulous creature with bird wings,

-head, and a lion's body and legs.
+a woman's head, and a lion's body and legs.
 Despite the

-nature of its legend, the statue conveys gentleness and compassion.
+nature of its legend, the statue

-Legend states that the goddess Hera placed the
+conveys gentleness and compassion.
+The legend states that the goddess Hera placed

-beast before the city of Thebes as a curse.
+the beast before the city of Thebes as a curse.
 To escape punishment,

 her

-would-be victims must answer the famous
+would-be victims must answer

-riddle of the creature that starts walking
+the famous riddle of the creature that starts walking

-on four, then on two and then ends up
+on four, then on two before

-walking on three.
+ends up on three.
 When Cedipus replied: Man, who starts

-crawling on four as a baby, walks on
+crawling on four as a baby, walks

-old man, the sphinx killed herself and
+old age, the sphinx extinguished

-Cedipus became the king of Thebes.
+herself and Cedipus became the king of Thebes.
 Subsequently the

-people of Naxos gave the sphinx to the
+people of Naxos gave the sphinx to

-Oracle of Delphi (the Apollo sanctuary), where it rested on
+the Oracle of Delphi (the Apollo sanctuary).

 The Discus Bearer of Cyrene